nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-8.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30366](https://jira.nuxeo.com/browse/NXP-30366)

-#### Allow configuration of repository/directory indexes to add, even after initial creation
+#### Allow Configuration of Repository/Directory Indexes to Add, Even After Initial Creation

 It is now possible to add MongoDB indexes using a contribution.

 You can contribute indexes to be created at Nuxeo startup.
 Nuxeo supports these types of index: `ascending`, `descending`, and `none` to disable the index.

-Contribute the xml below to make a property indexed:
+Contribute the XML below to make a property indexed:
 ```
 <component name="my.component.name">
   <extension target="org.nuxeo.ecm.core.schema.TypeService" point="schema">